aditya12agd5/divcolor/README.md

 Tensorflow implementation of Deshpande et al. "[Learning Diverse Image Colorization](https://arxiv.org/abs/1612.01958)"

-The code is tested for Tensorflow v1.0.1 and python-2.7
+The code is tested for Tensorflow-v1.0.1 and python-2.7.
+The code additionally needs numpy, scipy, scikit-learn and caffe-r1.0 (caffe only for Zhang et al. colorization network).

 Fetch data by